mchlstr/CompTIA-CySa-CS0-003-Notes/05_tools/Arachni.md

 ## Tips
 - Tune scan profiles to reduce false positives.
-- Always test against staging or authorised targets only.
+- Always test against staging or authorized targets only.

+## Note
+- As of Apr 25, 2026 repository https://github.com/Arachni/arachni has been archived by the owner